Tyra-Bjurman/Scribe/README.md

-Rescued part of an Erlang MVC web-application server created in 2009.
+Rescued webapplication templating language for the strich MVC Erlang web-application Symphony server created in 2009.
-Sadly the full repository is seemingly lost to cyberspace.
+Sadly the full symphony repository is seemingly lost to cyberspace.

-The server originally featured a strict Model View Controller architecture.
-The web-application server could compile, hotswap and update all modules.

-May reprogram the lost modules in the future just for fun.